CattoFace/barrcodes/documents/blog-building.md

 ## Going Faster
 This section takes the idea from the now famous [McMASTER-CARR](https://www.reddit.com/r/programming/comments/1g75r84/how_is_this_website_so_fast_breaking_down_the/) website.
-The easiest way to get to a new article faster is to simply start loading it earlier, usually we start loading a web page once a user clicks a link, but we can do better.
+The easiest way to get to a new article faster is to simply start loading it earlier, usually we start loading a web page once a user clicks a link, but I can do better.
 Before a user clicks a link, they will almost certainly hover over it(unless they tabbed into it with their keyboard), and that gives us a heads-up that the user *might* navigate tho that page, and that's what this section exploits.
 By listening to the `mouseover` event, I can start fetching a document before the user clicks the link:
 ```javascript